 Unlike some other areas of the law, many of the best divorce attorneys work in small offices or even in solo practices.
 During something so personal as a divorce you want to find the Seattle family attorney that is the right fit for you.
 This is not just a simple cookie cutter situation and you don’t want to be treated like a number instead of a client.

 Not every good lawyer is a good fit for every client.
 Sometimes the personalities just don’t mesh, and sometimes the goals of the client and attorney are different.
 The family lawyer should listen as well as talk.
 You should feel from the first meeting that they care about you and your situation.

-Find a firm that you have rapport with and you will be much happier in the long run.
-Small to medium sized firms tend to provide a more personal service and better access to your lawyer.
+Find a firm that you have a rapport with and you will be much happier in the long run.
+Small to medium-sized firms tend to provide a more personal service and better access to your lawyer.
 Ask yourself if you prefer being a small part of a bottom line or someone that is cared for and respected as a person.

 What Should I Expect When I First Meet with a Seattle Family Lawyer at Your Firm?

 The initial consultation is mainly to get to know each other.
 We want to find out a bit about you and your situation, so you can get a sense of whether the attorney seems like a good fit.
 We typically also give you some basic information about how divorce works and what some of your options may be.
 You will probably also have some burning questions that we can start to answer.

 It is important that you pay attention not just to the information we provide but also to whether the lawyer’s approach and values match your own.
 That is what we mean by being a good fit.
 No matter how good a lawyer might be, if they are not someone who you feel comfortable with, who is not going to approach the case in the way you would, then you are not going to feel listened to and cared for.

 When you leave after that first meeting, we want you to feel that you are in good hands, that you are regaining control over your life, and that there is a path forward.